Resources International Students

 - Complete the graduate application according to the instructions outlined on the IR/PS Applying webpage.

-- Once an international applicant has received an offer of admission, the Office of Graduate Studies will provide the applicant with a "Financial Statement for International Applicants."
+- Once an international applicant has received an offer of admission, the Graduate Division will provide the applicant with a "Financial Statement for International Applicants."
 In this statement, the applicant must indicate the amount and source of the funds he/she will use for graduate study in the United States.
 Written evidence of sufficient financial resources must be provided before visa forms will be issued.
-Questions regarding the international applicant financial statement should be addressed to the Office of Graduate Studies/Graduate Admissions.
+Questions regarding the international applicant financial statement should be addressed to the Graduate Division.

 - Go to the international center at your current U.S. university.